3017218062/Superpixel-Segmentation/gradient_ascent_based/README.md

 Because of the characteristics of clustering process, it is not guaranteed that every class can be continuous in XY space.

+First, BFS is used to find out each connected block.

+The time complexity is O(mn), where n and m are the length and width of the image respectively.

+Then, the small connected blocks are merged by using parallel search set when the size of the block is less than the preset threshold.

 - Count all connected graphs.

 - Initialize the threshold.